dkj/CrazyLIMS/README.md

 The helper script downloads the pinned JupyterLite toolchain into `.cache/jupyterlite/`, builds the Lab/Notebook/REPL apps, and drops the static files under `ui/public/eln/lite/` (git-ignored).
 `make test/ui` depends on this target automatically.

+To keep Pyodide working in headless Codex/Codespaces-style environments, the vendor step also mirrors the upstream Pyodide release into `ui/public/eln/lite/pyodide/` and points JupyterLite at the local copy, eliminating the need for browsers to talk to jsDelivr.

 ## Service Accounts & API Tokens